Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Introduction

-\textsc{FSPS} requires physical properties of galaxies as input, e.g. star-formation histories (SFHs), metallicities and redshifts.
+The \textsc{FSPS} code requires physical properties of galaxies as input, such as star formation histories (SFHs), metallicities, and redshifts.
 Therefore, we need a model that serves both as a galaxy population model, from which these physical properties should be drawn, and as a stellar population model, from which the stellar population parameters used to build the SED can be drawn instead.
-We use the \textsc{Prospector-}$\beta$ model \citep{Wang2023} as our input galaxy and stellar population model, which has been proven to provide a realistic representation of the galaxy population as shown by its use to robustly measure the physical properties of galaxies observed with both HST and JWST \citep{Wang2024}.
-We use the colours and the mean and scatter of the tomographic redshift distributions obtained from this model as our fiducial set of properties.
-We then build new samples of galaxies varying one stellar population component at a time.
-Additionally, we also consider the case where we vary all of them at the same time for each galaxy within the observationally meaningful ranges set for every component.
-We vary all the relevant stellar population components implemented in \textsc{FSPS}, from those connected to stellar physics to those related to the Active Galactic Nuclei (AGN) model and the gas emission.
-We then evaluate the differences in colours, means and scatters of the tomographic bins against the fiducial ones.
-We also apply reweighting strategies based on fitting the stellar mass function to test whether any SED mismodelling might be compensated by matching the observed abundance of galaxies in a survey.
+We use the \textsc{Prospector-}$\beta$ model \citep{Wang2023} as our input galaxy and stellar population model, which has been proven to provide a realistic representation of the galaxy population as shown by its use to robustly measure the physical properties of galaxies observed with both the Hubble Space Telescope (HST) and the James Webb Telescope (JWST, \citealt{Wang2024}).
+We used the mock colours, mean, and the scatter of the tomographic redshift distributions obtained from this model as our fiducial set of properties.
+We then built new samples of galaxies varying one stellar population component at a time.
+Additionally, we also considered the case where we vary all of them at the same time for each galaxy within the observationally meaningful ranges set for every component.
+We varied all the relevant stellar population components implemented in \textsc{FSPS}, from those connected to stellar physics to those related to the active galactic nucleus (AGN) model and the gas emission.
+We then evaluated the differences in colours, means and scatters of the tomographic bins against the fiducial ones.
+We also applied re-weighting strategies based on fitting the stellar mass function to test whether any SED mis-modelling might be compensated for by matching the observed abundance of galaxies in a survey.